Virtual Network Hub

 Kernel-mode network driver. |

-Prerequisites |
+| Prerequisites |

-.NET 4.5.2, up-to-date root certificates (or it will take
+.NET 4.5.2, up-to-date root certificates (otherwise, startup may be delayed by

 |

-Supported OSes |
+| Supported OSes |

-Windows 7*, 8, 8.1, 10, 11, Server 2008 R2*, Server 2012, Server 2012 R2, Server 2016, Server 2019, Server 2022.
+Windows 7*, 8, 8.1, 10, 11, Server 2008 R2*, Server 2012, Server 2012 R2,

 *For Windows 2008 R2 and 7, required Service Pack 1 +

-KB3033929 (SHA-2 digital signing).
+KB3033929 (SHA-2 digital signing) are required.

-*For Windows 8.1, Server 2012 R2, required KB2995730.
+*For Windows 8.1 and Server 2012 R2,

 |

-Recommended hardware |
+| Recommended hardware |

 CPU 1GHz and above, modern graphics card. |

-Additional hardware required |
+| Additional hardware required |

-none |
+None |

 Overview

-It has a visual appearance of a hardware network hub and creates a familiar environment for users
+more networks.
+It has the visual appearance of a hardware network hub, creating a

-to apply their hardware settings onto this virtual device.
-The Drag-n-Drop interface allows to
+familiar environment for users to apply their hardware settings to this virtual device.

-- WiFi HotSpot establishes a wireless network for other devices to connect to;
+- WiFi Hotspot establishes a wireless network for other devices to connect to.

-- Client for WiFi networks connects to other wireless networks;
+- Client for WiFi networks connects to other wireless networks.

-- Internal DHCP server provides dynamic IP addresses for connecting devices;
+- Internal DHCP server provides dynamic IP addresses for connecting devices.

 Typical configurations: